 Communicative Sciences and Disorders

-Bachelor of Arts Degree: Provides students with the communication and hearing foundations for graduate study in speech language pathology and/or audiology.
+Our Bachelor of Arts degree provides students with the foundations for graduate study in the high-demand professions of speech-language pathology and audiology.
 The curriculum includes coursework, independent research, and clinical observations.

-Master of Science Degree: prepares students to work as licensed and certified professionals in the areas of speech-language pathology, an excellent career choice for work in clinical areas within education and allied health.
+The Master of Science degree prepares students to work as licensed and certified speech-language pathologists, an excellent career choice for work in clinical areas within education and allied health.
 On-campus and distance offerings are available.